EnergyEconomyDecoupling/PFUPipeline/README.md

 ## Accessing targets

-A list of targets can be found with `PFUDatabase::target_names`.
-A list of target meanings can be found with `?PFUDatabase::target_names`.
+A list of targets can be found with `PFUPipeline::target_names`.
+A list of target meanings can be found with `?PFUPipeline::target_names`.

 `targets::tar_read(<<target>>)` pulls the value of a target out of the `targets` cache. (`<<target>>` should be an unquoted symbol such as